hdkw/socialspeed/README.md

 21687km / (540 trip duration + 676 time spent to pay for the trip) =
 18km/h

 The generalized speed of American society with a car in this example is estimated here at 18km/h, which is the average speed of a bicycle.
-Including  other costs related to car such as pollution, climate change and oil conflicts would  decrease this generalized speed even closer to that of a pedestrian (6km/h).
+Including  other costs related to car such as pollution, climate change and oil conflicts would  decrease this generalized speed even lower to that of a pedestrian (6km/h).

 ##I need your help!

+###Why you should  help?

+This calculator aims to contribute to decrease the numbers of cars on this planet by helping people realize that the car is actualy one of the slowest transportation when generalized time is considered.

+Each car that disappears means less chances for kids to develop eczema, less chances of being killed on the public space, more saving public money, less impact on climate change,  less ressources consummed..
+Taking part in that will make you a hero basicaly. :)

+###Goal

 The first aim for the calculator is to place it on the French carfree website (carfree.fr).
 I'm new to github and don't know much about web programming.
 That's why any help is welcome for this project.